 Safety features on buses and trains

-Transit vehicles are designed with your safety and security in mind.
-When you board a bus or train, take a few minutes to get familiar with these features:
+Our vehicles are designed for your safety and security.
+Please take a few minutes to get familiar with these features:

 PAAs on articulated (double long) buses